-5.2.3 In addition, Year 8 will/have access to:

-- Complete a career interests questionnaire during personal tutor time. - Perform reception duty/one day work experience. - Plan/deliver an 'linking curriculum learning' to careers 'Location Vocation' assembly. - Meet NHS employees for British Heart Foundation 'Restart a Heart Day.' - Participate in the 'Buzz' quiz during personal tutor time and 'Celebrity Degree' quiz to become 'headteacher for a day.' - Emergency Services Day for International Women's Day (girls only).
+- 5.2.3 In addition, Year 8 will: - Complete a career interests questionnaire during personal tutor time. - Perform reception duty/one day work experience. - Plan/deliver a 'linking curriculum learning' to careers 'Location Vocation' assembly. - Meet NHS employees for British Heart Foundation 'Restart a Heart Day.' - Participate in the 'Buzz' quiz during personal tutor time and 'Celebrity Degree' quiz to become 'headteacher for a day.' - Participate in Emergency Services Day for International Women's Day (girls only).